Distributed Denial-of-Service (DDoS) Protection Overview

 When the traffic belongs to a protocol group that supports only aggregate policers, only the aggregate policer monitors the traffic.

-The result of this design is that traffic for protocol groups that support only aggregate policers is evaluated by three policers.
+With this design, three policers evaluate the traffic for protocol groups that support only aggregate policers.
 Among other groups, this includes ANCP, dynamic VLAN, FTP, and IGMP traffic.
 Traffic for protocol groups that support both aggregate and individual policers is evaluated by all five policers.
 Among other groups, this includes DHCPv4, MLP, PPP, PPPoE, and virtual chassis traffic.

 Figure 1 shows how DDoS protection polices PPPoE control packets:

 PADR packets, for example, are evaluated at the first policer on the Packet Forwarding Engine to determine whether they are within the bandwidth limits.
 PADR packets that exceed the limit are dropped.

 All PADR packets that pass the policer on all Packet Forwarding Engines on the line card are next evaluated by the line card individual policer.
 PADR packets that exceed the limit are dropped.